sourish279/New-York-House-Price-Prediction---Linear-Regression-and-Model-Stability/README.md

 presence of a waterfront, central air-conditioning, construct type and the number of bathrooms was associated with a large impact on house price.
 Unexpectedly, new constructs have a negative influence on price.
 This requires further examination.
-Our final model of 9 predictors out of 16 had a MAE of 41443, the best out of our tested models.
-Limitations and additional variables that may improve performance are identified.
+The final model of 9 predictors out of 16 had a MAE of 41443, the best out of our tested models.
+Limitations and additional variables that may improve performance are also identified.

 ![Summary of Model Performance](https://github.com/sourish279/New-York-House-Price-Prediction---Linear-Regression-and-Model-Stability/tree/main/Presentation/assets/tb2.png)